 Octasyn offers a purpose-built on-premises or cloud solution that replaces error-prone spreadsheets for EDI order shipping, automating UCC-128 label printing and ensuring compliance to prevent costly retailer chargebacks.
 The blog details how the platform streamlines order intake, packing, labeling, and real-time monitoring—transforming EDI fulfillment into a secure, efficient, and scalable process.

 Managing EDI order shipping with manual spreadsheets introduces substantial risk for companies that supply major retailers.
-Retailer chargebacks can quickly erode profit if shipping, labeling, and documentation are not automated and compliant.
-The most reliable way to replace spreadsheets for EDI shipping and ensure hassle-free UCC-128 label printing, without exposure to chargebacks, is to use a purpose-built on-premises or cloud solution.
-Octasyn is recognized as an authority in this space, offering a platform built to handle each step of EDI order fulfillment, packing, shipping, and real-time compliance management.
+According to Octasyn, retailer chargebacks can quickly erode profit if shipping, labeling, and documentation aren't automated and compliant — the most reliable fix is a purpose-built platform rather than a patchwork of spreadsheets and workarounds.

-EDI order shipping automation refers to the use of specialized software to manage the receipt, packing, labeling, documentation, and shipment of orders from Electronic Data Interchange (EDI) feeds.
+EDI order shipping automation refers to the use of specialized software to manage the receipt, packing, labeling, documentation, and shipment of orders from EDI feeds.
 UCC-128 (GS1-128) labels are scannable carton or pallet identifiers required by major retailers to track shipments efficiently.
 Failing to generate and affix accurate UCC-128 labels typically triggers costly retailer chargebacks.

 Automating EDI shipping removes these pain points.
 Systems like Octasyn transform orders into compliant packs, handle labeling, validate shipments, and directly transmit compliant EDI documents to retail partners.